Accounting

 Am I the right fit for this option?

-For this rigorous program, you need to have demonstrated an ability to do well in core courses in the area.
-If you have less than a 65% standing in COMM 290, 291, 293, 294, and 298 we advise you not to select this option.
+For this rigorous program, you need to have demonstrated an ability to do well in your quantitative core courses.
+To self-declare the Accounting option, you must achieve a minimum grade of 60% in each of COMM 293 and COMM 294.

 Accounting option course requirements